-- Deadline to add a second term half course: Tuesday, 17 Jan, 2023 - Deadline to drop a second term half course: Tuesday, 07 Mar, 2023
+Deadline to ADD second term full or half course: Deadline to DROP second term full or half course March 31, 2025

 Policy Regarding Makeup Tests and Final Examinations

 Faculty of Social Science policy states that oversleeping or misreading an exam schedule is NOT grounds for a makeup.
 This rule applies to midterm and final exams in the Department of Economics.